trang-nguyenn/Algorithms/BFS/127_Word_Ladder.md

 First, we need to form the graph by checking if one word is "connected" to the other.
 Second, BFS to find the shortest path.

-I heard that we can double-sided BFS to boost the searching time?
+I heard that we can double-sided BFS to boost the searching time? **Bi-directional BFS**

 ```python
 class Solution(object):